heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 > This is an advantage of ABAC over RBAC: instead of creating separate roles like "cardiologyDoctor",
 > "radiologyDoctor", "neurologyDoctor" (and updating them with every new department), one policy handles all
 > departments by comparing attributes.
 Add ten new departments - the policy needs no changes.
-> Attributes are wither sent with the authorization question, or looked up dynamically.
+> Attributes are either sent with the authorization question or looked up dynamically.
 > In this example they come from the authorization question only.

 **Why SAPL?**
-- **Readable:** Looks like structured natural language
+- **Readable:** Looks like a structured natural language
 - **Declarative:** Says WHAT to permit, not HOW to enforce it
 - **Separated:** Authorization logic lives outside application code
 - **Flexible:** Update policies without redeploying applications